How do I train my kitten to use the litter tray?

 When you welcome a new kitten into your home, you have hours of fun ahead of you.
 But in those first few days it’s also important to master some of the basic household rules – like where your kitty should go to toilet.

 Having a dedicated place where they can do their business in peace is crucial for the wellbeing of your cat.
 It will also save your carpets from any nasty little surprises!

 Training your new kitten how to use a litter tray doesn’t have to be difficult – all you need are some top tips and a bit of perseverance.

 What kind of litter box is best for kittens?

-When it comes to choosing the right litter tray for your kitten, you need to think about the size and shape, as well as the type of litter you actually use.
+When it comes to choosing the right litter tray for your kitten, you need to think about the size and shape their prefer, as well as the type of litter you actually use.

 Your kitten should be able to climb in and out of the tray and turn around with ease, so make sure your little kitty isn’t struggling to get in and out.